Information about Covid19-Vaccinations

 The City of Turku has recommended the use of face masks for all passengers in public transport since August.
+All passengers using Föli transport must wear a face mask from Monday 15 March 2021 onwards.
+The obligation does not apply to passengers aged under 12 or passengers who have health-related reasons for not wearing a mask.
 During rush hours, buses may be crowded and it may not be possible to keep safety distances.
 Whenever possible, travel should take place outside rush hours.
 We also recommend that you continue to avoid using cash.
 Please use a mobile ticket instead or load a travel card online, for instance.

 In addition, the City of Turku now requires masks to be used in indoor sports facilities.
 Masks must be used at all times apart from the sports activity itself.
 This applies to all indoor sports, including using sports facilities in schools for clubs and recreational use.
-Also indoor ice rinks count as indoor sports facilities.
+Also, indoor ice rinks count as indoor sports facilities.
 City employees monitor and provide guidance for the use of masks.
-Persons who cannot use a masks because of their health condition, are not required to wear a maks.
+Persons who cannot use masks because of their health condition are not required to wear a mask.
 It is sufficient to self-declare this information.

 When will face masks be distributed for the economically disadvantaged?
 Where can I get them?